Keyport High School: Athletics

 The Keyport High School Red Raiders compete in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 285 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school's co-op team with Henry Hudson Regional was classified by the NJSIAA as Group I South for football for 2018–2020.
+With 285 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+The school's co-op team with Henry Hudson Regional was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 Keyport High School's interscholastic sports include: football, basketball, cheerleading for football/basketball, field hockey, wrestling, baseball, softball, track and field, cross country, indoor track, soccer, and tennis.
 The school participates as the host school / lead agency for joint cooperative girls soccer, boys / girls volleyball and wrestling teams with Henry Hudson Regional High School, while Henry Hudson is the host school for cross country running, boys / girls tennis and winter track teams.
 Keyport is also the lead agency / host school for joint field hockey and football teams with Keansburg High School.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.